 - If your child isn’t tall enough to go on a particular ride, use the “Child Swap/Rider Switch” program.

-- If you are using a stroller, tie a ribbon (or other identification marker) to the handle.
-This way you can easily identify your stroller.
+- If you are using a stroller, tie a ribbon (or another identification marker) to the handle.
+This way, you can easily identify your stroller.

 - Flip flops and sandals aren’t ideal for walking long distances, but they are great for rainy weather.
 Consider packing a pair in your daypack in case it rains.

 - Ziploc bags come in handy for many different reasons.
 They keep your items separated and organized.
 Place snacks, toiletries, and wet/dirty clothes in Ziploc bags so they don’t ruin your other items.

 - Keep an external phone charger in your daypack.
 You will likely use your cell phone throughout the day, so having a charger handy will prevent cell phone frustrations later in the afternoon. (see our Disney World Packing List page for our external charger suggestion)